Implications of tides for life on exoplanets: On the biological consequences of tides

 The above statements can be viewed as part of a broader narrative in the context of abiogenesis.
 The importance of dry-wet cycles (for e.g. due to tides) in synthesizing prebiotic polymers has been analyzed from a thermodynamic perspective \citep{DD15,RD16}.
-Mineral surfaces have been documented to play a key role in several issues associated with the origin of life \citep{Clea12,RBD14}.
+Mineral surfaces have been documented to play a key role in several issues associated with the origin of life \citep{CSH12,RBD14}.
 They serve as a natural means of concentrating the dilute prebiotic ``soup'' and facilitate condensation, self-organization and stabilization \citep{FHLO,BCF05,CSH12}.
 Moreover, they play an important role in separating left- and right-handed molecules \citep{HS03}, thereby paving the way for homochirality - a salient feature of life. \citet{HS10} identified five factors of the Hadean geochemical environment that played a putative role in the origin of life: (i) chemical complexity, (ii) mineral-aqueous solution interfaces, (iii) gradients, (iv) fluxes, and (v) cycles \citep{Eig71}.
 Of these factors, \citet{HS10} have already pointed out that tides might have played a crucial role in regulating the factors (iv) and (v).

 We argue that, in planetary systems situated around low-mass stars, vigorous tides can result in a greater degree of flooding and evaporation, thereby enabling (ii), namely interfaces, to encompass larger areas.
-Let us now turn our attention to (iii).
-Variations in salinity and other chemical concentrations, could arise through intensive tidal cycling provided that (A) and (B) are satisfied.
+With regard to (iii), variations in salinity and other chemical concentrations, could arise through intensive tidal cycling provided that (A) and (B) are satisfied.
 These variations could potentially give rise to physicochemical gradients that play a crucial role in abiogenesis \citep{Spit13} such as, for instance, osmotic gradients that are necessary for chemiosmosis.
 The latter's importance stems from the fact that it plays a central role in energy metabolism, and has thus been invoked as a key player in the origin of life \citep{LAM10,SC13}.
-However, an important issue that confronts planets around M-dwarfs is that they may end up being either desiccated or ocean-dominated \citep{TI15}.
+However, an important issue that affects planets around M-dwarfs is that they may end up being either desiccated or ocean-dominated \citep{TI15}.
 In general, neither of these two categories will be conducive to the emergence of life via tidal flooding-drying cycles, since the latter would typically be absent on such planets.